Studland: Heathland and nature reserve

 Behind the sand dunes there is a large area of heathland, named Studland Heath to the north of the village and Godlingston Heath to the west.
 This area is also owned and managed by the National Trust.
 Within Studland Heath is an acidic freshwater lake called Little Sea, which was cut off from the sea by the development of the dunes, and is a haven for birds and other wildlife.
 Studland and Godlingston Heath NNR has been a national nature reserve since 1946, and the site is on English Nature's list of "Spotlight Reserves", the 31 most important reserves in England.
-The site is also a protected Site of Special Scientific Interest, Area of Outstanding Natural Beauty, part of the Purbeck Heritage Coast, and a gateway to the Jurassic Coast World Heritage Site.
+The site is also a protected Site of Special Scientific Interest, and is within the Dorset National Landscape area, part of the Purbeck Heritage Coast, and a gateway to the Jurassic Coast World Heritage Site.

 Standing on a mound on Godlingston Heath is the 17 ft high Agglestone Rock, estimated to weigh 400 tonne.
 The rock is also known as the Devil's Anvil, and local myth states that the devil threw it there from The Needles on the Isle of Wight, reputedly aiming for Corfe Castle, Bindon Abbey, Stonehenge or Salisbury Cathedral.
 In truth, it is more than likely part of a band of rocks that ran across the whole of Godlingston Heath.
 The sandy earth was eroded around the firmer rock and left it standing proud.
 "Aggle" was taken into the old Dorset dialect as meaning "to wobble".
 In September 1970 the rock fell to one side, resulting in it losing its distinctive inverted-cone 'anvil' appearance.
 Other lumps in the landscape can be seen across the heath, including the Puckstone which, in years to come, may be another standing rock similar to the Agglestone.